nkokkos/vws/README.md

 # Vws

-TODO: Write a gem description
+This is a ruby gem to interact with Vuforia web services api.
+Work is in progress

 ## Installation